-The Student Leadership Center hosts space for 13 different Leadership Suites.
-Leadership Suites house the most civically involved and community minded student organizations on campus.
+The Student Leadership Center features 13 Leadership Suites- space for most civically involved and community minded student organizations on campus.
 These students are actively involved in identifying community challenges- and creating solutions.
-They might be involved in raising money to fight cancer, promoting blood donation, working with middle school students, or fighting hunger and homelessness.
+For example, a suite organization might be involved in raising money to fight cancer, promoting blood donation, working with middle school students, or fighting hunger and homelessness.

-The primary purposes for Leadership Suites- and the Student Leadership Center- is to inspire uninvolved students to become civically engaged, generate positive community impact, and build leaders for the future.
+Leadership Suite organizations seek to inspire uninvolved students to become civically engaged, generate positive community impact, and build leaders for the future.

-These suites consist of an office area with a transparent glass wall looking out into the 3rd floor Park Space.
-Student organizations use this space to promote their cause, educate others, and launch programming, fundraising efforts, and awareness campaigns.
+These suites consist of an office area with a transparent glass wall looking out into the open park space area.
+Organizations use this space to promote their cause, educate others, and launch programming, fundraising efforts, and awareness campaigns.
 It also includes a monitor to highlight pictures, video, and other media to share activities and inspire involvement.

-Student organizations may apply individually or collaboratively through a competitive process in order to be awarded a Leadership Suite.
+Student organizations may apply through a competitive process in order to be awarded a Leadership Suite.
 A detailed business plan is submitted that is required to identify and address a root cause of a community challenge.
-The plan includes a mission statement, vision, specific goals, and details on marketing, and budget that will contribute to a successful civic engagement project that will engage other students.
-The selection process includes a presentation to a faculty/staff Leadership Advisory Board and ultimately approval from the Vice President of Student Affairs.
+The plan includes a mission statement, vision, specific goals, and details on marketing, and budget that will contribute to a successful civic engagement project .
+The selection process includes a presentation to a selection committee and ultimately requires approval from the Vice President of Student Affairs.